 In FY 2019, HACSB anticipates continued strong rates of leasing for both Public Housing and vouchers.
 The remaining Public Housing units will be converted to project-based voucher units through HACSB's RAD conversion process, and this change is reflected in the number of Public Housing units anticipated to be leased during the fiscal year.

-The following table represents projected utilization for MTW vouchers and occupancy for the Public Housing units at the end of FY 2019.
+The following table presents projected voucher utilization and Public Housing occupancy for FY 2020.